Notice of your right to receive covid-19 testing from your healthcare provider

-By Order of the Santa Clara County Health Officer, your healthcare provider, including Regional Medical Center, is required to provide you with COVID-19 testing* if you meet any of the following criteria:
+By Order of the Santa Clara County Health Officer, your healthcare provider is REQUIRED TO PROVIDE YOU WITH COVID-19 TESTING if you meet ANY of the following criteria:

-- Have been exposed to a person who has tested positive for COVID-19; or
+- You have been exposed to a person who has tested positive for COVID-19; or

 - You are required or recommended to have a COVID-19 test under State or County guidelines (Healthcare Facilities are not required to provide routine surveillance testing to K-12 students, but must provide all other testing recommended or required for K-12 students).

 If you fall into one of these categories, you should ask your healthcare provider for a COVID-19 test.
 Your healthcare provider may ask you if you fall into one of the above categories, but cannot require proof.